NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 Digital accessibility ensures that technologies and information are available and effectively usable by all individuals, including those with disabilities.
 Its promotion fosters autonomy, social inclusion, and equal opportunities in the digital society.
 It benefits individuals with disabilities, older adults, those with limited technological literacy, and those who rely on assistive devices.

-## Promoting digital accesibility in research
+### Promoting digital accesibility in research

 Librarians play a crucial role in improving digital accessibility by providing support, resources, and guidance.
 Let's start by identifying some key elements of digital accessibility:

-- Text content should be clear, concise, and formatted in a simple manner.
+- **Text content** should be clear, concise, and formatted in a simple manner.
 This helps users to easily understand and navigate information.

-- Images should provide alternative text or alt text that describes the content and function of the image, making them accessible to individuals who use screen readers or have visual impairments.
+- **Images** should provide alternative text or alt text that describes the content and function of the image, making them accessible to individuals who use screen readers or have visual impairments.

-- Color combinations should have sufficient contrast to ensure readability for all users.
+- **Color** combinations should have sufficient contrast to ensure readability for all users.
 This is especially important for text and background colors to accommodate individuals with visual impairments.

-- Videos should include subtitles and audio content.
+- **Videos** should include subtitles and audio content.
 Subtitles provide a text-based version of spoken content, benefiting individuals who are deaf or hard of hearing.

-- Transcripts for video and audio content should be available.
+- **Transcripts** for video and audio content should be available.
 Transcripts provide a written version of spoken content, making it accessible to those who prefer to read or need an alternative format.

-There are different ways in which librarian's can contribute to enhance accessibility for researchers:
+#### There are different ways in which librarian's can contribute to enhance accessibility for researchers:

-- Teaching about digital accessibility best practices.
-Help researchers create accessible documents, websites, and presentations.
-Also, guide on using accessible research tools and software.
+- Teach about digital accessibility best practices.
+Help creating accessible documents, websites, and presentations.

 - Curate and promote accessible resources, databases, and platforms.

 - Provide consultations for researchers who need assistance making their research materials and presentations accessible.

-- Make accessibility tools and software available to researchers.
+- Make accessibility tools and software available to researchers and guide on how to use them.

 - Offer document conversion services to make research materials accessible.